 Process for Patients

-- New patients are offered the opportunity to participate in PREDICT by their oncologist at the time of their first appointment at the VIC.
+- New patients are offered the opportunity to participate in PREDICT at the time of their first appointment with their oncologist.
 If they are interested in the program, further details are provided by PREDICT personnel.

 - Participants are asked to provide a blood sample to be used for future cancer research, and permission to be contacted to learn about future research projects.